An airplane departs from Chicago O'Hare International Airport

 Table of Contents

-Chicago O’Hare International Airport is one of the busiest airports in the world, serving about 83 million people per year.
-It is the home of United Airlines, and also serves most major national and international airlines.
-It is generally considered a good US airport, with clean facilities, numerous dining options and a few speciality features such as a yoga room and garden.
-In comparison to some international airports, which have more sleeping and shopping options, O’Hare is lacking.
+Chicago O’Hare International Airport is one of the busiest airports in the world, serving about 83 million people per year as a major hub for both domestic and international flights.
+It is the home of United Airlines, but you can also find most major national and international airlines there.
+It is generally considered a good US airport, with clean facilities, numerous dining options, and a few special features such as a yoga room and garden.
+Compared to some international airports, which have more sleeping and shopping options, O’Hare is lacking.

 About Chicago O’Hare Airport